sackosoft/sanctum/README.md

 ## About

 Sanctum is an event streaming, storage and processing platform.
-It lets you, sorcer, craft powerful spells in Lua to process and transform streams of events.
+It lets you, the sorcerer, craft powerful spells in Lua to process and transform streams of events.
 Sanctum handles the complexities of storage, state and routing these energies across the ethereal planes, so that you can focus on writing the spells for your use case.

 For more detailed reference information and documentation, refer to the [`docunomicon`](./docunomicon).